It depends on the specific dorm. That said, most dorms at Smith do not have air conditioning, though they do provide us with fans.

 According to the letter of the law at Smith College, we are not allowed to drink on campus at Smith (except under circumstances that do not apply.)
 Smith has, so far, graciously allowed us to skirt that policy and the only—very rare—times it has been an issue were when people drank irresponsibly.
 So please don’t or you will be asked to leave.

 As a matter of policy, we summer campers do not have access to Smith’s indoor athletic facilities.
-As a matter of fact, however, we do usually get a small number of gym passes we can make available for $20 for the entire time you are at Choro Camp.
+As a matter of fact, however, we sometimes can get a small number of gym passes we can make available for $20 for the entire time you are at Choro Camp.
 And of course no one will stop you from going for a run on the track or playing a game of tennis outdoors.
 Most campers really have no time for it, but if access to a gym or pool is really important to you we may be able to get you access.
 Just ask.

 In general, especially for your own use, this is a good idea.
 That said, please check in with teachers before you record their classes.
 Some may have had bad experiences with people posting things online without permission, so as a matter of courtesy, offer them the opportunity to set the terms.
 For our part, we have no problem with you recording classes.
 We only ask that you if you make any of that material public that you credit Choro Camp New England as the venue.

 There are no scheduled activities on the last Sunday of Choro Camp.
-Breakfast is served (for those who opted for the meal plan) but no other meals.
+Breakfast is served for those who opted for the meal plan, but no other meals.
 Smith asks that you be out of your dorm room by 10 AM, but you don’t need to be off campus by then.
 So if you want to hang around for some leisurely jamming or you need to wait on your airport shuttle you are welcome to do so in the common areas or outside.
 We do not have access to the dorms on Sunday night.

 When you leave your room, please:

 Especially if you are staying in the dorms you do not need a car while at Choro Camp.
 If you do drive here, we will provide you with a Smith parking pass and suggest you park your car for free at the Smith parking garage for the whole event.
-Even if you are eating downtown, it’s a short walk and will take less time than trying to find parking.
+The free (to us) parking garage is on West St, right across from Arnold St.

 For basic of info on flying in for Choro Camp and links to ride boards, just follow this link: Transportation

 The dorms have very substantial doors and good locks, so if you use them (the door provides the most security in the “closed” position) that is the least of your potential areas of concern.
 The reality is, however, that there’s no “gate” for this event.
 We are on a college campus with all sorts of unfamiliar people walking by and checking out what we’re up to.
-It is entirely possible that someone could be in our midst at any point just looking for an easy opportunity for theft.
+It is entirely possible that someone could be in our midst looking for an easy opportunity for theft.
 Please don’t provide them with one.
 Keep your instrument nearby, in your room, or know who has it.

 Yes, we will all have access to wifi.
 We’ll provide the network and password at check-in.